Iron and its relationship to neural tube defects among offspring of Texas border county women

 Keywords

-Neural tube, Iron in the body, Borders, Women
+neural tube, iron in the body, borders, women

 Citation

-Scaife, B. D. (2000). <i>Iron and its relationship to neural tube defects among offspring of Texas border county women</i> (Unpublished thesis).
+Scaife, B. D. (2000).
+Iron and its relationship to neural tube defects among offspring of Texas border county women (Unpublished thesis).
 Southwest Texas State University, San Marcos, Texas.